 Who is Caine & Weiner?

 Caine & Weiner Company, Inc. is a debt collection agency located in Sherman Oaks, California.
-They collect debts for over 100 insurance companies worldwide.
-Some of their clients include Fireman’s Fund, Safeco, Auto-Owners, and Great American.
+They have a network of national collection centers located throughout the U.S.

 You may see Caine & Weiner listed on your credit report as a collections account.
 This can happen if you have unpaid auto insurance, life insurance, or home/rental insurance premiums.